-Where information is provided at consolidated level, and there are at least two offsetting groups in the scope of consolidation, institutions shall report the information specified in this section, with the exception of the information specified in templates C 96.01.2 (SP), C 96.04.2 (BTTD), and C 97.00 (TDS),
+Where information is provided at consolidated level, and there are at least two offsetting groups in the scope of consolidation, institutions shall report the information specified in this Section, with the exception of the information specified in templates C 96.01.2 (SP), C 96.04.2 (BTTD), and C 97.00 (TDS):

-for the aggregate of all offsetting groups belonging to the group,
+(a) for the aggregate of all offsetting groups belonging to the group;

-where there are entities that have obtained the permission to apply the AIMA in at least two offsetting groups, for each offsetting group that includes such an entity.
+(b) where there are entities that have obtained the permission to apply the AIMA in at least two offsetting groups, for each offsetting group that includes such an entity.

 Where information is provided at consolidated level, and there are at least two offsetting groups in the scope of consolidation, institutions shall report the information specified in templates C 96.01.2 (SP), C 96.04.2 (BTTD) and C 97.00 (TDS) only once for the aggregate of all offsetting groups belonging to the group.
-That information shall cover all trading desks established by the institution, irrespective of the offsetting group that the desk belongs to.
+That information shall cover all trading desks established by institutions, irrespective of the offsetting group that the desk belongs to.

-Both for the reporting at individual and at consolidated level, offsetting groups shall be identified as specified in Part I, section 1.4 of this Annex.
+For the reporting both at individual and at consolidated level, offsetting groups shall be identified as set out in Part I, Section 1.4.